 Protecting your business online

-Improving your business’ digital security is easy – it’s not complicated or expensive to take basic steps to protect your and your customers' sensitive information online.
-Get started by downloading a copy of the The Connect Smart for Business: SME Toolkit.
+Improving your business’ digital security is easy – it’s not complicated or expensive to take basic steps to protect your business' and your customers' sensitive information online.
+Get started by downloading a copy of the Connect Smart for Business: SME Toolkit.

 According to recent research by Vodafone, small businesses are the target of 30% of online attacks.
 Having your business information compromised is more than an inconvenience.
 It can have financial consequences for you and your valued customers, as well as an impact on your business’ reputation.

 The scale and nature of many SMEs means that often they do not have the internal IT capability or the resources to engage specialists.
 But some simple security practices can make a big difference.